SharaXOp/Musicbot/README.md

 - Install pip by :
 `sudo pip3 install -U pip`
 - Install Node js by :
-`curl -fssL https://deb.nodesource.com/setup_18.x | sudo -E bash - && sudo apt-get install nodejs -y && npm i -g npm`
+`curl -fssL https://deb.nodesource.com/setup_19.x | sudo -E bash - && sudo apt-get install nodejs -y && npm i -g npm`
 - Clone the repository by :
-`git clone https://github.com/WCGKING/BRANDEDKING && cd BRANDEDKING`
+`git clone https://github.com/AnonymousX1025/AnonXMusic && cd AnonXMusic`
 - Install requirements by :
 `pip3 install -U -r requirements.txt`
 - Fill your variables in the env by :
-`vi .env`<br>
+`vi sample.env`<br>
 Press `I` on the keyboard for editing env<br>
 Press `Ctrl+C` when you're done with editing env and `:wq` to save the env<br>
+- Rename the env file by :
+`mv sample.env .env`
 - Install tmux to keep running your bot when you close the terminal by :
 `sudo apt install tmux && tmux`
 - Finally run the bot by :